peterhinch/micropython-tft-gui/README.md

 Optional files:
  1. font10.py Font used by the test programs.
  2. font14.py Font used by the test programs.
+ 3. radiobutton.py Icon file for icon radio buttons
+ 4. checkbox.py Icon file for icon checkboxes.

 Test/demo programs:
  1. vst.py A test program for vertical linear sliders.
  2. hst.py Tests horizontal slider controls, meters and LED.
  3. buttontest.py Pushbuttons and checkboxes.
  4. knobtest.py Rotary control test.
+ 5. ibt.py Test of icon buttons

 It should be noted that by the standards of the Pyboard this is a large library.
 Attempts to use it in the normal way are likely to provoke memory errors owing to heap fragmentation.
 It is recommended that the core and optional files are 'frozen' with the firmware as persistent bytecode, with the possible exception of tft_local.py: keeping this in the filesystem facilitates adjusting the ``confidence`` and ``margin`` values for best response.
-You may also want to freeze any other fonts you plan to use.
+You may also want to freeze any other fonts and icons you plan to use.
 The hardware divers listed above cannot be frozen as they use inline assembler and Viper code.

 It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.

-Instructions on creating font files may be found in the README for the TFT driver.
+Instructions on creating font and icon files may be found in the README for the TFT driver.

 # Concepts